\n

 What happens after ATP-CTP?

 Your next step is typically the ATP written exam.
-After passing the written exam you can begin the process of building your hours towards your ATP or if you have the required hours you can take an initial pilot training course with LVFA to get your ATP and B737 type rating.
+After passing the written exam you can begin the process of building your hours towards your ATP.
+Explore our High Flyers program for career pathways or if you have the required hours you can take an initial pilot training course with LVFA to get your ATP and B737 type rating.

 Fast facts